 - Yukon Dive

 Only around 25 people live in Tutukaka, but with the 80,000 in the Whangarei District and tourists, a quaint village has been developed to enjoy.
 The Tutukaka coastline has beautiful pristine white sand beaches and rocky areas great for hiking and exploring.
-Seaside activities like surfing, kayaking, cruising, fishing and boating are popular.
+Seaside activities like surfing, kayaking, cruising, fishing, and boating are popular.
 There are seafood and pizza restaurants.
 Shops include those selling sporting gear and clothing, and arts and crafts.
 Several wineries are also nearby.

 Poor Knights Island Photos

 With the dozens of dive sites, macro life, colorful, diverse reef life, lots of fish and scenic shore-side environment, there are many excellent photo opportunities.
-For information and reviews of diving cameras, click here: Best Underwater Cameras Compared and Reviewed
+For information and reviews of diving cameras, click here:

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.